Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Family walking through park with blooming sakura trees

-Cherry blossoms in Tokyo follow a predictable pattern.
-First bloom usually happens in mid-March, around the 15th to 20th.
-Full bloom, when about 80% of the flowers are open, arrives in late March or the first few days of early April.
-The Japan Meteorological Corporation releases forecasts starting in January, and locals check them obsessively.
+Cherry blossoms in Tokyo follow a fairly predictable pattern.
+In recent years, first bloom has typically happened in mid-March, with full bloom (mankai: roughly 80% of flowers open) arriving in late March or the first few days of April.
+The Japan Meteorological Corporation releases forecasts from winter (often December or January) and updates them regularly, and locals check them obsessively.

-Peak bloom lasts about a week if the weather cooperates.
+Peak bloom typically lasts about a week if the weather cooperates.
 Rain can shorten it.
 Wind knocks petals down faster.
-By mid April, most of the standard cherry trees are finished, but late bloomers like yae-zakura and weeping cherry varieties keep going.
+By mid-April, most of the standard cherry trees have finished, but late bloomers like yaezakura and weeping cherry varieties keep going.
 I've seen gorgeous pink clouds in Shinjuku Gyoen in the second week of April when the rest of the city has moved on.

 Some parks earn their reputation through sheer scale and spectacle.
 These are the big names, the ones most visitors hit first, and they deliver if you time them right.